 All of these are reasons which can make a project fail.

-This is how resistance within the organization often can manifest itself during project implementation:
+This is how resistance within the organization can arise during project implementation.
+It manifests itself in the following ways:

 - Decisions already made are brought into question repeatedly